stereotype441/language/resources/type-system/inference.md

   - Otherwise, let `m` be `@DYNAMIC_INVOKE(m_0.id<U_1, U_2, ...>(n_1: m_1, n_2:
-    m_2, ...))`, and let `T` be `dynamic`. _Soundness is satisfied by the fact that all values are instances satisfying type `dynamic`._
+    m_2, ...))`, and let `T` be `dynamic`. _Soundness is satisfied by the fact that all values are instances implementing type `dynamic`._

   - _Note that this is not precisely what is currently implemented if `T_0` is `dynamic` bounded.
 See